IronWifi/docs/configuration-guides/unifi_hotspot.md

 (replace default in the folder structure with your site name if different)

 _If the sites folder is not present, you can created it by simply uploading a floorplan (even a dummy one if required) in the UniFi controller which will create the folder you need._

+Finally, you will have to purchase and install a valid SSL certificate on your controller.
+There are a lot of articles and videos about this topic, here is one - <a href='https://www.youtube.com/watch?v=WxhY71ebc9o'>Unifi SSL installation</a>